-- 62. In addition to the opaque and uncertain manner by which the Company values its investments, FSC uses an aggressive form of fair value accounting in order to recognize income before the income is actually paid to the Company.
-FSC does this in a variety of ways, including by recognizing payment-in-kind ("PIK") interest provisions as income even though such income may never actually be paid to the Company.
-The Company uses PIK provisions when a borrower cannot pay normal interest, and instead adds the interest to the principal so that it isn't due until the loan matures.
-In essence, FSC uses PIK provisions to refinance loans while nominally increasing loan income and, thus, the fees paid to FSAM.
-Meanwhile, that income becomes more speculative as payment is deferred until the end of the loan term.
-As shown below, this practice ultimately allowed FSC to defer the recognition of losses and loan write-downs until later in the life of certain loans and to conceal poor loan performance until after FSAM completed its IPO. - 63.
-FSC's investments in TransTrade Operators, Inc. ("TransTrade"), Phoenix Brands Merger Sub LLC ("Phoenix"), and JTC Education, Inc. ("JTC") illustrate how defendants utilized these opaque policies and accounting practices to improperly delay the write-down of the Company's investments and overstate its investment income.
-In fact, defendants utilized PIK interest provisions on all three of these investments to delay impairing the loans and continue booking income until they were all belatedly downgraded to non-accrual and written down.
-And while the Company acknowledged that the write-downs took place during the quarter ended

-December 31, 2014-the same quarter in which FSAM completed its IPO and likely within mere weeks of the IPO-they were not publicly disclosed until FSC reported that quarter's results on February 9, 2015.
-In all, FSC wrote down four investments in the quarter, all of which included the PIK interest provision, and warned of a fifth likely write-down, which in total impacted nearly 4.8% of the Company's debt portfolio at cost as of December 31, 2014, and nearly 6.9% of the Company's debt portfolio at cost as of September 30, 2013-the last value reported prior to the write-downs.
+- 62. In addition to the murky and uncertain valuation process, FSC also employs an aggressive form of fair value accounting in order to recognize income before the income is actually paid to the Company.
+FSC does this by (among other ways) recognizing payment-in-kind ("PIK") interest provisions as income despite the fact that such income may never actually be paid to the Company.
+When a borrower cannot pay normal interest, FSC adds the interest to the principal so that it is not due until the loan matures, which increases FSC's loan income and, thus, the fees paid to FSAM.
+That income, however, is now speculative, as payment is deferred until the end of the loan term.
+This practice ultimately allowed FSC to defer the recognition of losses and loan write-downs until later in the life of certain loans and to conceal poor loan performance until after FSAM completed its IPO. - 63.
+FSC's investments in TransTrade Operators, Inc. ("TransTrade"), Phoenix Brands Merger Sub LLC ("Phoenix"), and JTC Education, Inc. ("JTC") show how the defendants exploited these policies and accounting practices to improperly delay the write-down of the Company's investments and to overstate its investment income.
+Defendants utilized PIK interest provisions on all three of these investments to delay impairing the loans and to continue booking income until all of the investments were belatedly downgraded to non-accrual and written down.
+Worse, while the Company acknowledged that the write-downs took place during the quarter ended December 31, 2014-the same quarter in which FSAM completed its IPO and likely within mere weeks of the IPO-they were not publicly disclosed until FSC reported that quarter's results on February 9, 2015.
+FSC wrote down four investments in the quarter, all of which included the PIK interest provision, and warned of a fifth likely write-down, which in total impacted nearly 4.8% of the Company's debt portfolio at cost as of December 31, 2014, and nearly 6.9% of the Company's debt portfolio at cost as of September 30, 2013-the last value reported prior to the write-downs.